How to Be Yourself

 I’m self-conscious.
 And that’s precisely the reason I like doing things like walking around with no shirt on.
 The Vitamin D is a toasty side-benefit, no doubt.
-But the main benefit is that it conditions me to stop giving so much of a fuck.
+But the main benefit is that it conditions me to stop giving so much of a hoot.

 Having people stare at you judgingly is not fun.
 But it gets less and less not fun as time goes on.
 And then one day you realize that not many people were actually staring at you.
 You were inventing it.

 Obviously there are some things that you avoid because they're inconsiderate.
 And as a fellow planet-inhabitor, I appreciate you refraining from those things.
 But you also avoid some things purely out of self consciousness.

 If you're doing - or not doing - things only to avoid judgement, then you're not living your life.
 And if you're not living your life then you sure as hell are not going to be able to run an outside-the-box creative business.